History of Pope Francis Global Academy

 Pope Francis Global Academy School Identity

-Pope Francis Global Academy colors are maroon and gold, both of which are reflective of our patron, Pope Francis.
-Maroon is often used as a Jesuit school symbol and Gold is a Papal color.
+The Pope Francis Global Academy school colors are maroon and gold, both of which are reflective of our patron, Pope Francis.
+Maroon is often used as a Jesuit school symbol and Gold is a traditional Papal color.

 The village ultimately forgave the wolf and provided him food.
-Thereafter, he protected the village of Gubbio and all its' people.
+Thereafter, the wolf protected the village of Gubbio and all its' people.